An interpretable machine learning framework for dark matter halo formation: Introduction

 In \citet{LucieSmith2018}, we focused on the simplest case of a binary classification problem; the algorithm classified dark matter particles into two classes, depending on whether or not they will form haloes above a specified mass threshold at $z=0$.
 Contrary to existing interpretations of the Sheth-Tormen ellipsoidal collapse model, we found that the tidal shear field does not contain additional information over that contained in the density field about whether haloes will form above and below a mass threshold $M_{\mathrm{th}} = 1.8 \times 10^{12}~\mathrm{M_{\odot}}$.
 However, these conclusions were limited to this single mass threshold.

 The aim of this work is to extend our machine learning framework to investigate haloes across a wider range of final mass.
 In practice, we train a machine learning algorithm to predict the value of the final mass of the halo to which each particle will belong.
 This is now a regression problem since the algorithm's prediction consists of a continuous variable, rather than a class label.
 We compare the halo mass predictions resulting from two machine learning models, trained on different sets of inputs: one on information about the initial linear density field only, and the other on both density and tidal shear information.
 The inputs to the algorithm, known as \textit{features} in machine learning terms, are the same as those adopted in \citet{LucieSmith2018}.
 We are able to quantify the relevance of the information contained in the tidal shear relative to that in the density field by comparing the predictions resulting from one model with the other.
+In this work, we mainly focus on the formation of haloes at $z=0$, but also verify that our conclusions hold for haloes at higher redshifts.

 The paper is organized as follows.
 We describe the method in Sec.~\ref{sec:method}, starting with an overview of the pipeline.
 We then introduce the machine learning algorithm adopted in this work and describe its training and testing procedure.
 We present the halo mass predictions in Sec.~\ref{sec:predictions}, including a study of the algorithm's performance as a function of halo properties.
 We introduce a metric to make a quantitative comparison of machine learning models in Sec.~\ref{sec:metriccomparison}.
 We further test the generality of our results on independent simulations in Sec.~\ref{sec:generalisation}, and finally conclude in Sec.~\ref{sec:conclusions}.